nnickelson/VideoGameScanner/README.md

 After installing SSMS, Create a database named VideoGames

-In the RepoVideoGamesSQLHandler.py file the stars will have to be replaced with your local database info
+In the RepoVideoGamesSQLHandler.py file the stars will have to be replaced with your local database info You should have this information from setting up SQL Server and SSMS.

 class SqlHandler():
     def __init__(self):